Ohio Telecom Association v. FCC: Impact

 As a result of the Sixth Circuit ruling, the FCC was again barred from enforcing network neutrality practices by ISPs, thus implementing the latest of several reversals and re-reversals on this topic in a series of circuit court decisions dating back to 2010.
 This pattern has been widely criticized for stifling progress on the network neutrality issue on behalf of broadband consumers, while needlessly politicizing the issue based on which political party is in charge at the time of a dispute.
 The particular Ohio Telecom ruling has also been criticized for adding uncertainty to processes in which the FCC tries to regulate telecommunications networks on behalf of consumers.

 In a pattern that replicates the previous court rulings in the ongoing network neutrality dispute, pro-consumer groups largely condemned the Ohio Telecom ruling, with Public Knowledge stating "Today’s decision represents a major setback for consumers, competition, and the Open Internet. [...]
 Beyond net neutrality, this ruling threatens the FCC’s ability to ensure broadband privacy protections, implement ever-more-important public safety measures, [and] fight digital discrimination."
-The American Civil Liberties Union claimed that the ruling would restrict free speech online, while the Elecronic Privacy Information Center claimed that ISPs now have fewer incentives to protect the privacy of personal data.
+The American Civil Liberties Union claimed that the ruling would restrict free speech online, while the Electronic Privacy Information Center claimed that ISPs now have fewer incentives to protect the privacy of personal data.
 Pro-industry groups also repeated their previous opinions, typically claiming that the ruling would prohibit heavy-handed regulation of the broadband industry by the FCC.

 Meanwhile, legal experts opined that the Ohio Telecom ruling is likely the end of the long-running legal saga over the FCC's ability to enforce network neutrality, due to the influence of the major questions doctrine and the apparent end of judicial deference to FCC decisions per the 2024 Loper Bright ruling by the Supreme Court.